 Description of Research Expertise:

 Marcia S. Brose MD PhD is an Associate Professor at the University Of Pennsylvania School Of Medicine, in the Departments of Otorhinolaryngology: Head and Neck Surgery, and Medicine, division of Hematology/Oncology.
 Over the past 5 years she has been the Director of the Thyroid Cancer Therapeutics Program. and in 2015 she was appointed the head of the Center for Rare Cancers and Personalized Therapy for the Abramson Cancer Center.
 She received her Medical Degree from Cornell University Medical College in 1995, and her PhD in Genetics in 1994 from the Rockefeller University in New York City.
 She then moved to the Hospital of the University of Pennsylvania where she completed her specialty training in Internal Medicine, and Hematology and Oncology, and postdoctoral work in cancer genetics.
 Dr. Brose’s current research interest includes the identification of novel treatments for advanced thyroid cancer, and she runs a clinical research unit and a laboratory aimed at identifying new therapeutic targets for solid tumors through genetic and molecular studies of tumor tissue.
-She started and currently runs the program for thyroid cancer therapeutics at the Abramson Cancer Center of the University of Pennsylvania, and was recently appointed the inaugural Director of the Center for Rare Cancers and Personalized Therapy, a unit aimed to bring the advances of new treatments recently approved for more common cancers to patients that have more rare diseases, or through identification of genetic signatures that identify them as possible candidates to new targeted agents..
+She started and currently runs the program for thyroid cancer therapeutics at the Abramson Cancer Center of the University of Pennsylvania, and was recently appointed the inaugural Director of the Center for Rare Cancers and Personalized Therapy, a unit aimed to bring the advances of new treatments recently approved for more common cancers to patients that have more rare diseases, or through identification of genetic signatures that identify them as possible candidates to new targeted agents.
 She is currently the PI of several active clinical phase I-III clinical trials.

 Dr. Brose is widely regarded as a pioneer of the new field of Thyroid Cancer Oncology.
 Prior to her work, there were no treatments for patients who had advanced disease.
 She is the global co-PI of DECISION, the pivotal international multi-institutional Phase III trial of sorafenib for patients with iodine refractory differentiated thyroid cancer which work was recognized with a plenary lecture to the American Society of Clinical Oncology in 2013 (with over 21,000 in attendance and widely reviewed online).
 The study was published in The Lancet and lead to the first FDA approved agent in this indication.
 She is also the PI of the international multicenter phase II study of vemurafenib in patients with RAI refractory papillary thyroid cancer that harbors the BRAFV600E mutations which is the first non-VEGF receptor TKI to show activity in this disease which was recently published in Lancet Oncology.
 She is a Co-Investigator and author of the pivotal phase III trials EXAM (cabozantinib in medullary thyroid cancer) and SELECT (lenvatinib in differentiated thyroid cancer) which were published in the Journal of Clinical Oncology and New England Journal of Medicine and both of which led to FDA approvals for Medullary and RAI refractory Differentiated Thyroid Cancer.
-She is an internationally recognized leader of the field of thyroid cancer oncology, and has been invited to lecture in the US, Europe, Asia, Central and South America on the emerging treatments for advanced thyroid cancers.
+She is an internationally recognized leader of the field of thyroid cancer oncology, and has been invited to lecture and teach physicians in the US, Europe, Asia, Central and South America on the emerging treatments for advanced thyroid cancers.

 Her laboratory, which focuses on the correlative aspects of clinical trials has been a leader in identifying genetic markers of responses in clinical trials (Yarchoan et al 2016, and Brose et al, 2016).